TG9541/stm8ef/STM8L-DISCOVERY/README.md

 ## LCD

-Basic functions integrated to `boardcore.inc`.
+Basic functions integrated into `boardcore.inc`.

 * LCDF ( b -- ) \ Fill LCD display with value.
 * LCD! ( w a -- ) \ Write code `w` to LCD position `a[0:5]`.